- SUMMER PROGRAMS

 SESSION I: June 20 to July 18

 Please check our Dates and Rates for updated availability.

-The Jewish Outdoor Leadership Institute (JOLI) is a dynamic new program at Ramah Outdoor Adventure that trains Jewish teens (entering 11th &12th graders) to become competent and confident outdoor leaders.
-JOLI participants spend about half of their time at our rustic base camp, known as the Ramah in the Rockies ranch, living alongside chalutzim (pioneers/campers) in the Ramah Outdoor Adventure camp and half of their time backpacking through western national park.
-Participants live in their own tent with a counselor but share facilities with chalutzim at Ramah Outdoor Adventure.
+The Jewish Outdoor Leadership Institute (JOLI) at Ramah in the Rockies trains Jewish teens (entering 11th &12th graders) to become competent and confident outdoor leaders.
+JOLI participants spend about half of their time living alongside others on the Ramah in the Rockies ranch, and half of their time backpacking through the Rocky Mountains backcountry.
+Participants live in their own tent with a counselor but share facilities with chalutzim at Ramah in the Rockies.

 To Apply to the JOLI Program: Please email Rabbi Eliav Bock, camp director, at email@example.com.
 All new participants must complete a short application and undergo an interview.